 In addition to this microfinance opportunity, Habitat Bulgaria provides numerous trainings, designed to build capacity and improve the client’s abilities to deal with real life crisis situations, such as: Family Budgeting Training, Home Maintenance Training and Energy Efficiency Training.

 In 2015 Habitat Bulgaria developed an innovative educational game.
 Through the “Neighborhood” game, school-age children gain a first glance at complex concepts such as: saving resources, energy efficiency, hygiene, saving money.
 The game is distributed to schools, centers for work with children and other organizations working with students aged 8 – 14.
 It can be used in various extracurricular activities, in thematic hours, as well as at home.

 The partnerships implemented by Habitat Bulgaria are measures that complement and add value to the social support of local NGOs.
 The project extends the scope of Habitat Bulgaria’s activities to support housing improvements by providing access to financial resources for socially and financially excluded people.

-More information on the results achieved under the program can be found here: Interim results P12 (1 January 2020 – 30 June 2020)
+More detailed information on the results achieved under the program can be found here: Final Project Results (1 July 2014 – 31 December 2020)